Manual Data Entry is Costing Investment Firms Up to $4 Million a Year. Why?

 Fallout from Overwhelmed Performance Reporting Processes

-Firms have traditionally built operational teams to manually manage this critical workflow- needless to say, the manual nature of this process can create serious risks, and those risks only accelerate as firms scale.
-Sheer volume of keystrokes per day can vary between 10,000 and 15,000, depending on whether the data must be captured from images or text.
-And of course, these documents are not consistently formatted, or delivered with regular cadence.
+Firms have traditionally built operational teams to manually manage this critical workflow – needless to say, the manual nature of this process can create serious risks, and those risks only accelerate as firms scale.
+The sheer volume of keystrokes per day can vary between 10,000 and 15,000, depending on whether the data must be captured from images or text.
+And of course, these documents are not consistently formatted or delivered with a regular cadence.
 When considering formatting issues, missing values, restatements, complex text interpretations, and other factors, firms are left with much room for error.

 And, because manual data entry needs quality control to ensure that crucial information has been accurately entered (a result of all the issues outlined above, and many others), firms end up building robust processes and hiring additional staff to check the work of the manual data entry team.
 Clearly, this response increases already spiraling costs and adds time to a lengthy process that investment firms are trying desperately to make more efficient for their clients and the investment team.

 How Do You Determine the Cost of Manual Entry?

 As outlined, there are many variables affecting the costs associated with traditional operational and data processes.
 The number of documents, amount of data from each document, time it takes to triage email and categorize documents, error checking efficiency, and the hourly rates of employees or resources.
 Even applying rudimentary and conservative assumptions around these variables, costs can add up quickly.

 Here are some examples:

 - Small investment firms (UHNW Individuals, Single Family Offices, Breakaway RIAs, Endowments, Foundations) can ingest and process between 50 to 5,500 documents each month, extract between 12,500 and 540,000 key data points, and spend between $9,000 to $150,000 annually managing this process